 The latest feature released, is AI generated content to help you automatically write original headlines and frequently asked questions.

-While Frase’s Basic plan is just $45/month, they offer a Free plan (not a free trial, a free plan).
-The free plan lets you use Frase for up to five documents every month.
+While Frase’s Basic plan is just $45/month, they offer a Solo plan for $14.99/month.
+The Solo plan lets you use Frase for up to four documents every month.

 - It’s a growing company that is regularly rolling out new features

 - Works well for creating the content itself